Ladder99/ladder99/docs/source/index.rst

 Ladder99 is a free and open source application that transfers data from factory devices to a database and end-user visualizations using MTConnect, an open standard.

-MTConnect standardizes factory device data flow and vocabulary - it was started by UC Berkeley, Georgia Institute of Technology, and Sun Microsystems in 2008.

 .. toctree::
    :maxdepth: 2
    :caption: Table of Contents